Information

 For more information, see Configuring-the-BMC-Discovery-connector.

-To perform an advanced search for managed assets
+To search for Discovered assets

 • Asset